dirkweber/csswarp.js/README.md

 Draw your path in Illustrator and export it as "canvas".
 Open the exported html in an editor, look for the canvas-commands and copy the values into an array as described above.

-### Further properties:
+### More configuraton options:

+These properties are optional and can be added to the configuration object:

-- "bezAccuracy" (optional) defines the accuracy of text metrics on a bezier curve.
-Default value is 0.002.
+#### "bezAccuracy" (optional) defines the accuracy of text metrics on a bezier curve.
+Default value is 0.004.
 Usually values between 0.002 - 0.006 are o.k. most of the time, but for small text it can be necessary to use smaller values.

-Be cautious: a smaller value means more computations so text needs longer time for rendering.
+Be cautious: a smaller value means more computations so text needs more time for rendering.

-- "revertBezier", well, reverts the direction of a bezier.
+#### "revertBezier" (optional), well, reverts the direction of a bezier.

 ## Some notes:

 Bezier calculations can be computationally expensive.
-Use not too long texts, keep paths short and simple, with only as much segments as needed.
+Avoid long texts.
+Paths should be as simple as possible, with only as much segments as absolutely needed.

 ## Outlook: